ToriiX/Red-List-assessment-Analysis/README.md

 6. Magnolia Plants had by far the greatest number of threatened species.
 7. There was a strong correlation between the number of assessed species in a class and the number of threatened species in the same class.
 8. The class of plants Cyads had the greatest percentage of threatened species.
 Plants dominated the 10 classes with the greatest percentage of threatened species.
 Of animals, Joint-legged Arthropods had the greatest percentage of threatened species, while it in the Fungi Kingdom were Agaricomycetes.
-9. Bivalia, a class of freshwater and marine molluscs had the greatest percentage of extinct species, closely followed by Snails and Slugs.
+9. BivalVia, a class of freshwater and marine molluscs had the greatest percentage of extinct species, closely followed by Snails and Slugs.
 Classes of animals dominated the 10 classes with the greatest percentage of threatened species.
 Of plants, the classes Bryopsida (Mosses)	and Cyads had the greatest percentage of threatened species.
 10. No correlation was found between the number of threatened species in a class and the percentage of threatened species in a class.